jacobvinzent/JWT-with-JAVA-on-Qlik-Sense-SaaS/Readme.md

    4. Select IdP type **JWT** in the dropdown.
    5. Optionally, enter a description.
    6. Copy the content from the `publickey.cer` file into the **Certificate** field.
    7. Optionally specify an **Issuer** and a **Key ID**.
 If you leave the fields empty, some random values will be automatically assigned.
 It is IMPORTANT to remember both the Issuer and the Key ID.
-You will have to update the corresponding settings in the web.config later with those values later.
+You will have to update the corresponding settings in the application.properties later.
    8. Click Create <br>
    ![image](https://user-images.githubusercontent.com/6170297/169548503-30d14e7f-a1fa-4dc4-a70b-081ccdc0fa8f.png)
    9. In the Management Console, open the section **Web**.